GlasgowEmbedded/glasgow/docs/manual/src/use/repl-script.rst

     >>> await device.set_voltage('AB', 0)
     >>>

-Hopefully here you can start to see the power you have available.
+Hopefully this example starts to show you the power you have available.

 How do I use a script?